Live Exploration of Dynamic Rings: Ring Exploration in

+Consider now the cases when one agent terminates first (the case of agents never meeting is handled by Lemma~\ref{lm:noCatch}); we have two situations, in both we prove that the ring has been explored:

-\begin{itemize} \item Agent $B$ terminates due to timeout $\vNtime\geq 3n$: As the agents are moving in the same direction, the number of successful moves differs by at most $n-1$.
-Since in each time step at least one of them advances, in less than $3n$ time steps from the moment when $B$ learned $n$, $F $ will also learn $n$ and eventually terminate. \item Agent $F$ terminates due to timeout $\vNtime\geq 5n$: Since the agents did not cross each other (satisfying the \pMeeting predicate), at most $2n-1$ time units from the moment when $F$ learned $n$, agent $B$ switches to state \sReturn.
-Now the analogous argument as in the previous case applies, and agent $B$ will learn $n$ with at most $3n$ additional steps, and eventually terminate. \end{itemize} \end{proof}
+\begin{enumerate} \item Agent $B$ terminates due to timeout $\vNtime > 3n$.
+As the agents are moving in the same direction, the number of successful moves differs by at most $n-1$.
+Since in each time step at least one of them advances, in less than $3n$ time steps from the moment when $B$ learned $n$, $F $ will also learn $n$ and eventually terminate.